firelzrd/nap/README.md

 Parameters per expert: 289 (16x16 + 16 + 16 + 1).
 Total parameters: 578 (2 experts), active parameters per inference: 289.

 The output is a scalar in log2 space representing the predicted sleep duration in nanoseconds.
-Idle state selection is performed by comparing this value against precomputed log2 cost thresholds (target residency + exit latency) for each state, choosing the deepest state whose cost does not exceed the prediction.
+Idle state selection is performed by comparing this value against precomputed log2 cost thresholds (`target_residency_ns` only; exit latency is a wakeup cost, not a factor in residency profitability) for each state, choosing the deepest state whose cost does not exceed the prediction.

+### POLL Short-Circuit Fast Path

+Before invoking the NN, `nap_select()` checks whether the predicted sleep length is shorter than the shallowest valid C-state's target residency.
+If so, POLL is returned immediately — no feature extraction, no inference, no history update.
+This eliminates NN overhead for very short idles.

+- The shallowest valid C-state is cached per-CPU and invalidated when the PM QoS latency request changes or after `NAP_MIN_STATE_REFRESH_JIFFIES` (1 second).
+- `poll_limit_ns` is set to `sleep_length + 1 µs` margin, clamped between 1 µs and the shallowest C-state's target residency.
+- `nap_reflect()` skips history, learning, and all NN-related bookkeeping for short-circuited events, updating only the aggregate residency statistic.
+This prevents noisy POLL-duration samples from contaminating the NN's training distribution.

 ### Mixture of Experts